yash251/substreams/docs/new/tutorials/cosmos-compatible/injective.md

 ## Step 3: Load the Data

-To make your Substreams queriable (as opposed to [direct streaming](../how-to-guides/sinks/stream/stream.md)), you can automatically generate a Subgraph (known as a [Substreams-powered subgraph](https://thegraph.com/docs/en/sps/introduction/)) or SQL-DB sink by following the on-screen steps or referring to the `README.md`.
+To make your Substreams queriable (as opposed to [direct streaming](../how-to-guides/sinks/stream/stream.md)), you can automatically generate a Subgraph (known as a [Substreams-powered subgraph](https://thegraph.com/docs/en/sps/introduction/)) or SQL-DB sink.

 ## Additional Resources